wp-plugins/blue-admin/readme.txt

 3. Navigate in Wordpress Admin Pages and see the new, clean design!

 == Frequently Asked Questions ==

+= Does the plugin change Wordpress layout? =
+Yes, this plugin will make these changes on your administration section.

+1. It changes the CSS Style admin section, thickbox and login form.
+2. It changes the themes listing style.
+3. Floating admin menu.
+4. It changes the icons

 = Is the plugin compatible with all WP versions? =